-In fact, I still use one of those images as my background wallpaper on the computer.
+I still use one of those images as my background wallpaper on the computer.

 I was impressed that Scott could share the same lessons with an audience including hundreds of people as he just shared with about a dozen people at the workshop.
 It was definitely nice to have the chance to put the lessons into practice at the workshop, but I still would’ve learned what I needed as an attendee in the seminar.

 Perhaps that’s why his seminars pack ’em in.
 Scott delivers when he teaches.
 Not only does he share his prepared material, but he also sticks around during the breaks to answer questions from a line of people with their individual problems.